dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 we could run their project as a server too, and then replace the mongodb instance with our own.

 Or use their exact project, but add repos in ?

+Rather than trying to snip librechat at the data-provider junction, it might be easier to lift off its UI components.